Notice of Privacy Practices

 - The law does not require us to agree to your request.
 If we deny your request, we will notify you in writing, including the reasons for the denial.

-- If we deny your request to change your medical information you can
+- If we deny your request to change your medical information you can appeal our decision.
+Your appeal must be made in writing.

 - Right To An Accounting:

-- You can ask us to give you a list of disclosures we have made of your medical information within the six years prior
+- You can ask us to give you a list of disclosures we have made of your medical information within the six years prior to your request.

 - This list will not include every disclosure made including those disclosures made for treatment, payment and healthcare operations purposes.